Police investigating stabbing death

 “Officers arrived on scene to find a deceased female inside the residence,” Ferguson said.
 “The victim has since been identified as 32-year old Iris Velasquez of New Braunfels.
 Next of kin has been notified.”

 Ferguson said police immediately arrested 29-year-old Crystal Marie Madrigales of Alton, Texas.
 Madrigales was transported to Comal County Jail and booked on a single charge of first-degree felony murder.
-Her bond had not been set as of noon Wednesday.
+Madrigales remained in the county lockup Thursday under $250,000 bond.

 Ferguson said the women knew each other and only the deceased female lived at the home.

-Note: Editor's note: The bond was added to this story on Thursday afternoon.